cslarsen/gameboy/PROGRESS.md

 implemented enough instructions to run the boot code.
 Then I'll hook up a 2D window for the display, meaning I probably have to delve into how the bus works.
 Hopefully I'll see some scrolling pixels!

+Got the first loop in the bood ROM to run.
+It tries to write into read-only memory at the end, though, so I have to go back and check the memory mapping again.